ADHD Postpartum Mental Health in Bozeman: What Therapists Want You to Know

 You rarely hear expecting or new mothers preparing emotionally or mentally for the postpartum period.
 And honestly, who wants to think about mental health when a new baby is on the way?
 But if you're neurodivergent, this preparation is crucial.
 For mothers with ADHD or AuDHD, the postpartum experience can bring added layers of emotional overwhelm, executive dysfunction, and dysregulation that few people talk about.

-No One Tells You to Prep Your Mental Health, but You Should
+No One Tells You to Prep Your Mental Health When Expecting, but You Should

-That’s why reaching out to a Bozeman therapist, like an ADHD therapist, ahead of time is so important.
+That’s why reaching out to a Bozeman therapist, that specializes in ADHD therapy, ahead of time is so important.
 Planning proactively means you’ll have strategies that work for your brain right when you need them most.
 But here’s the thing, it’s also okay if you do all the right prep and still struggle.
 It doesn’t mean you’re failing.
 It means the postpartum transition is genuinely hard, no matter how much support you have in place.
 Just remember, you’re not alone in this.
 Many moms in Bozeman have faced similar struggles with postpartum mental health, as shared in this local feature.

 ADHD and AuDHD Struggles in Peri-and Postpartum